-At Morehouse we strive to replicate the loading conditions a customer may be using.
-Some other labs, may not follow this process and the additional measurement uncertainty from not replicating use, may create significant error source.
+Top 5 Common Force Measurement Errors - At Morehouse, we strive to replicate the loading conditions a customer may be using.
+Some other labs, may not follow this process and the additional measurement uncertainty from not replicating use, may create a significant error source.
 Below are the top 5 common force measurement errors that may invalidate the calibration results.

 #1 Pin Size is Critical with Tension Links

-- Errors of up to 20 times manufacturer's specification are possible, if the proper pin size is not used.
+- Errors of up to 20 times the manufacturer's specification are possible if the proper pin size is not used.

 - Sending the pin used with the instrument is recommended, to best replicate use during calibration.